• This RFP has been awarded

 Questions about this RFP are welcome until March 24, 2025, Noon PDT.
 Please submit questions using the RFP Bidder Question Form.
 This is the only allowed venue for RFP questions.
 To maintain fairness to all bidders, WorkForce Central staff cannot discuss the RFP or specific proposal questions with potential bidders.
 Questions and answers will be posted to this webpage as they become available.

-Are for profit agencies eligible to submit a RFP?
+Are for-profit agencies eligible to submit an RFP?

 Eligible bidders include any of the following who can meet the requirements in this RFP: